-Duty Free shopping in Barbados is shopping without the importation tax.
-All luxury items brought into Barbados are subject to the importation tax; however, if these items are being bought by non-Barbadians, who are leaving the country with the goods, the importation tax does not apply.
+Duty-Free shopping in Barbados is shopping without the importation tax.
+All luxury items brought into Barbados are subject to the import tax.
+If purchased by non-Barbadians, who are leaving the country with the goods, the importation tax does not apply.
 Hence “duty-free” shopping.

-All of Barbados’ shopping districts have duty free stores, duty free areas or duty free prices listed on the specific items.
+All Barbados’ shopping districts have duty-free stores, duty-free areas, or duty-free prices listed on the specific items.

-» LP BDS$ which means local price in Barbados dollars,
+— LP BDS$, which means the local price in Barbados (Bajan) dollars,

-» DF BDS$ meaning duty free price in Barbados dollars, and the third is
+— DF BDS$ saying duty-free cost in Barbados dollars, and the third is

-» DF US$ which means duty free price in US dollars.
+— DF US$, which means the tax-free amount in US dollars.

 Certain things, such as video sets, home computers, and food, cannot be purchased duty-free.
-While you can buy certain alcohols and cigarettes duty free, these can only be collected from the airport as you leave, to ensure that you do not consume your duty free good while in Barbados.
+While you can buy only alcohol and cigarettes duty-free, these can only be collected from the airport as you leave to ensure you do not consume your duty-free goods in Barbados.

 All in all, it works out very well for everyone.
-For the best of Barbados, you can check out our capital city of Bridgetown as well as Holetown and Speightstown, not to mention other duty-free shops scattered islandwide and in St. Lawrence Gap.
+For the best of Barbados, you can check out our capital city of Bridgetown, Holetown, and Speightstown, not to mention other duty-free shops scattered islandwide and in St. Lawrence Gap.

-You will find many, many duty free jewellery shops in Barbados.
-There are a number of shops such as Diamonds International and Colombian Emeralds on Broad Street giving you the convenience of exploring what’s on offer all on one street.
-With some of their duty free discounts, you could save up to 60% on diamond jewellery.
-You will also find duty free jewellery in the West Coast Mall, in the new Limegrove Lifestyle Centre and in some of the hotels such as The Crane resort, Sandy Lane and The Hilton.
+You will find many duty-free jewelry shops on the Caribbean island of Barbados.
+Many shops, such as Diamonds International and Colombian Emeralds International on Broad Street, allow you to explore what’s on offer on one street.
+With some of their duty-free discounts, you could save up to 60% more on diamond jewelry than in the United States.

-If it is a watch that you are after – you could pay The Royal Shop in Bridgetown a visit.
-Here you will find a large selection of designer watches at duty free prices such as Chopard, Maurice Lacroix, Tissot, Longines, Movado, Swiss Army and Esquire.
-The Royal Shop are also the exclusive and authorized dealer of IOSi David Yurman and Marco Biego.
+You can also pay for The Royal Shop in Bridgetown for a visit.
+You will find many designers watches at duty-free prices, such as Chopard, Maurice Lacroix, Tissot, Longines, Movado, Swiss Army, and Esquire.
+The Royal Shop is also the exclusive and authorized dealer of IOSi David Yurman and Marco Biego.